 MR: It’s challenging in some ways, but at the same time you have a fixed hardware platform where you know there are not many variables in each of the versions of the consoles that have been released.
 Usually it’s different hard drive sizes, but we generally know what kind of hardware is in them, where the challenge with PC is the sheer number of hardware configuration you can have and how to balance that all out.
 One thing that we have introduced is the minimum recommended specification, and the thing that stands out is the mandatory use of a DirectX 11 capable card.
 That kind of minimises things down a little, but also allows us to push the current generation of PC hardware and not only where it is right now, but beyond that.

-So any chance of Crysis Warhead getting the same console treatment?
+Any chance of 2008's Crysis Warhead getting the same console treatment?

 MR: I personally have not played any of the games in the Far Cry series, but I work with a lot of the guys on the Crytek team who worked on the original game and some of the expansions.
 I think what Ubisoft has done with the series has been quite interesting and refreshing to see.
 It’s cool to see that Ubisoft has taken a franchise that Crytek helped to build in a different and unique direction.